 Shifting from Theory to Practice: Tools & Strategies to Implement Equity-Focused Teaching in Your Classroom

-Elements of Equity-Focused Teaching (EfT)
+Elements of Equity-focused Teaching (EfT)

 Click any of the below equity-focused teaching (EfT) elements to learn more and see specific examples of how to implement various strategies within the classroom.